 Cacao Barry Extra Brute

-Another Dutch cocoa in the 22-to-24% range, Cacao Barry Extra Brute is rich and aromatic.
+Another Dutch cocoa in the 22-to-24% range, Cacao Barry Extra Brute at Amazon is rich and aromatic.
 The company sources its beans from countries in West Africa and uses a fermentation and drying process that adds to the complexity of flavor.

 This brand has been my personal go-to for years; its deep color and richness lend a dark chocolate punch to any recipe.
 It's sold in larger packages than many other brands, exemplifying the value of bulk purchasing at just 56 cents an ounce.